A Radius of Robust Feasibility Approach to Directional Sensors in Uncertain Terrain: Radius of Robust Feasibility for Directional Sensor Networks

-Hence, our robust feasible region from equation~(\ref{robust_feasible_set}) and equation~(\ref{linear}) becomes yielding a standard tractable uncertainty model, compatible with robust optimization and we can compute the RRF for this using similar approach as in \cite{chuong2017exact}.
-Hence, we define the robust feasible region for sensor $s_i \in S $ as the intersection of these uncertain half-spaces.
-We now define the notion of RRF for DSN as follows: \begin{df}(Radius of robust feasibility for DSN) Let $S$ be a set of sensors in a DSN.
-The radius of robust feasibility for directional sensor $s_i$ is the largest uncertainty radius $\alpha$ such that its robust feasible region $\mathcal{F}^{\alpha}$ remains nonempty for a sensor $s_i \in S$, i.e., \end{df} The RRF $\rho_s$ defines the largest uncertainty radius ensuring feasibility.
-In sensor networks, it accounts for minor displacements from nominal positions and guides the maximum permissible deviation when exact deployment is infeasible.\\ Hence, we state the first main result of the paper in the following theorem, which gives an exact formula for the RRF of a sensor in a directional sensor network. \begin{theorem}(Exact RRF formula) Let the nominal system $\sigma$ be feasible.
-Then, the RRF of a sensor `$s$' in a directional sensor network is: where $\xi_{\mathbf{Z} _i} (x,-1)$ is the support function of the uncertainty set $\mathbf{Z} _i$, capturing worst-case directional perturbation. \end{theorem} {\it Proof} We begin with the definition of RRF for a system with uncertain linear constraints: We want the system to remain feasible under all such perturbations, i.e., to find $\rho$ such that
+Hence, the robust feasible region from equation~(\ref{robust_feasible_set}) and equation~(\ref{linear}) becomes yielding a standard tractable uncertainty model, compatible with RO and we can compute the RRF for this using similar approach as in \cite{11}.
+Hence, we define the robust feasible region for a sensor located at $s_i \in S $ as the intersection of these uncertain half-spaces.
+Moreover, we define the notion of RRF for DSN as follows: \begin{df}(RRF for DSN) Let $S$ be a set of sensor locations in a DSN.
+The radius of robust feasibility for directional sensor located at $s_i$ is the largest uncertainty radius $\alpha$ such that its robust feasible region $\mathcal{F}^{\alpha}$ remains nonempty, i.e., \end{df} The RRF defines the largest uncertainty radius ensuring feasibility.
+In sensor networks, it accounts for minor displacements from nominal positions and guides the maximum permissible deviation when exact deployment is infeasible.\\ Hence, we state the first main result of the article in the following theorem, which gives an exact formula for the RRF of a sensor in a DSN. \begin{theorem}(Exact RRF formula) Let the nominal system $\sigma$ be feasible.
+Then, the RRF of the $i^{th}$ sensor `$s_i$' in a DSN is: where $\xi_{\mathbf{Z} _i} (x,-1)$ is the support function of the uncertainty set $\mathbf{Z} _i$, capturing worst-case directional perturbation. \end{theorem} \begin{proof} We begin with the definition of RRF for a system with uncertain linear constraints: We require the system to remain feasible under all such perturbations, i.e., to find $\rho_i$ such that

-This is the same as where $\xi_{\mathbf{Z}_i}(x, -1) $ denotes the support function of the uncertainty set $ \mathbf{Z}_i $, evaluated in the direction $(x, -1)$.
-We get To ensure all constraints remain satisfied under uncertainty, we take the minimum over all $i$ and then to get the maximum feasible radius, we take the infimum over all feasible $x \in \mathcal{F} ^{\alpha}$.
-As a result, we get which is the required expression, thereby concluding the proof.